-The formation of hairballs is a common feline condition that is brought on by self-grooming and the associated ingestion of hair.
-Cats, rabbits, cattle, and even llamas can get hairballs!
-It might not be as glamorous as Christmas or as flashy as Halloween, but on the last Friday every April, it is time for all cat owners to celebrate a very important holiday: National Hairball Awareness Day!
+The formation of hairballs is a common feline condition that’s brought on by self-grooming and the associated ingestion of hair.
+Cats, rabbits, cattle and even llamas can get hairballs!
+It might not be as glamorous as Christmas or as flashy as Halloween, but every year on the last Friday of April, it’s time for all cat owners to celebrate a very important holiday: National Hairball Awareness Day!

-If you notice your cat is producing hairballs quite frequently, or if you observe excessive gagging, coughing, hacking, vomiting, a loss of appetite, lethargy, or unusual stool consistency, then it might be best to consult a veterinarian.
-Cats who frequently regurgitate their hairballs may have an underlying medical condition such as inflammatory bowel disease or even cancer, according to the ASPCA.
+If your cat is producing hairballs quite frequently or if you observe excessive gagging, coughing, hacking, vomiting, a loss of appetite, lethargy or unusual stool consistency it might be best to consult a veterinarian.
+Cats who frequently regurgitate their hairballs may have an underlying medical condition such as inflammatory bowel disease or even cancer according to the ASPCA.

-Petroleum-based cat treats can help cats pass their hair the normal way, through their stool, by lubricating their digestive system to keep that hair moving.
+Petroleum-based cat treats can help cats pass their hair by lubricating their digestive system to keep that hair moving.
 Some cat foods are specially designed to reduce hairballs by improving the skin and coat health.
-These foods are intended to reduce shedding hair and itchy skin while also adding fiber.
-Make sure your feline friend is drinking plenty of water, too, as hydration tends to help keep the digestive tract in good shape.
+These foods are intended to reduce shedding and itchy skin.
+Make sure your feline friend is also drinking plenty of water as hydration tends to help keep the digestive tract in good shape.